Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 \subsection{Towards Usability Studies}

-Several key areas warrant exploration to further enhance the applicability of explainable AI in 5G security.
+Several areas warrant exploration to further enhance the applicability of XAI in 5G security.
 Future research could focus on qualitative analysis of the methods through usability studies.

-We have conducted a preliminary study using a Large Language Model (LLM), ChatGPT\footnote{Version GPT-4o}, to simulate domain expert interpretation in 5G security.
-Separate prompts with feature values were used for each method across different attack classes.
-When prompted with SHAP features, the LLM often misclassified DoS as probing.
-In contrast, VoTE-XAI’s feature lists led to more accurate recognition of both scans and DoS in most cases.

-While LLM outputs cannot replace expert judgment, this limited exercise shows that VoTE-XAI might have potential in highlighting actionable threat indicators.
+To simulate domain expert interpretation in 5G security, we have conducted experiments \cite{uccello2026mission} using a Large Language Model (LLM), Open-Mistral-7B\footnote{\url{https://docs.mistral.ai/}} in a different study.
+The LLM was prompted to extract mitigation assistance from logic-based feature attribution.
+Then, the mitigation actions were validated using expert-curated MITRE Five-G Hierarchy of Threats (FiGHT) \cite{FiGHT2025}, with encouraging results.
+While LLM outputs cannot replace expert judgment, {this preliminary research} shows that VoTE-XAI might have potential in highlighting actionable threat indicators.
 Our ongoing work studies the 5G-specific expert knowledge embedded in LLM for further study.